 You’ve probably heard (or experienced) that insuring a teenaged driver can be very expensive.
 As the parent/ATM of a teenager, you’re probably wondering how to get good, solid car insurance for your kid while also saving money.

 One way you can save money on teen car insurance is to take advantage of the Good Student Discount.
-If your teenager (or young adult – this can apply to those under age 25) makes good grades in high school or college, your insurance company might offer you a discount.
+If your teenager (or young adult) makes good grades in high school or college, your insurance company might offer you a discount.
 So, don’t despair if you have to insure a teenaged driver – this discount can help offset the higher cost of getting coverage for a new driver.

 6. The state minimum level of car insurance might not be enough.